cinghie/wordpress-starter-pack/wp-content/plugins/woo-product-feed-pro/readme.txt

 * Strip HTML from the (short) description attributes

 == Upgrade Notice ==

+= 5.1.0 =
+Fixed a bug where category mappings that contained apastrophe were not saved.
+This issue has been fixed now.

+= 5.0.9 =
+Fixed an issue where empty rules on product descriptions contained only shortcodes did not work

+= 5.0.8 =
+Fixed a PHP warning that showed in the logs when a than-rule was set on an empty or non-excisiting attribute

+= 5.0.7 =
+Added 6 new fields to the product edit pages which you can use for your product feeds: cost of good sold, multipack, is bundle, energy efficiency class, minimum energy efficiency class and maximum energy efficiency class

 = 5.0.6 =
 Fixed another priceValidUntil structured data markup issue